-Remuneration Report (Audited)
+Remuneration report (audited)

-This Remuneration Report details the remuneration arrangements of the key management personnel of the Group, in accordance with the requirements of the Corporations Act 2001 and its Regulations.
+The remuneration report details the key management personnel remuneration arrangements for the group, in accordance with the requirements of the Corporations Act 2001 and its Regulations.

-Key management personnel ('KMP') are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly or indirectly, including all Directors of the Company.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including all directors.

-The key management personnel of the Group during the financial year consisted of the following Directors of the Company:
+The key management personnel of the group during the financial year consisted of the following Directors of the Company:

 - John Keith Non-Executive Chair

 - John Kelly Founder and Managing Director

 - Curt LaBelle Non-Executive Director

 - Paul Kasian Non-Executive Director

-- Connie Carnabuci Non-Executive Director (Resigned on 9 December 2021)
+- Deborah Neff Non-Executive Director

-- Deborah Neff Non-Executive Director (Appointed 15 September 2021)
+- Cheri Walker Non-Executive Director (Appointed on 15 November 2022)